nerycordova/firestore-query-studio/README.md

 * Subcollections are not supported
 * It is not possible to edit/add/remove data
-* Since Firestore client libraries do not allow to list existing collections, collection names must be added manually (this is saved in local storage for convinience :smile: )
+* Since Firestore client libraries do not allow to list existing collections, collection names must be added manually (this is saved in local storage for convenience :smile: )
 * Config file can only be retrieved if there is a web project configured in Firebase

 > This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).